NO×JAWANDO

 2. "MoCo planners concerned by 'drop' in multifamily building permits" — Bethesda Today, Aug.
 11, 2025.
 See Economy page for full sourcing.

-3. See Taxes page for itemized sourcing on each of the five tax proposals.
+3. See Taxes page for itemized sourcing on each of the six tax proposals.

 4. "Montgomery County projects $854M less in revenues over 6 years" — WTOP, Dec.
 10, 2025.